Black Myth: Wukong: Sales

-During the Tokyo Game Show in September 2024, former Sony Interactive Entertainment CEO Ken Kutaragi said that Black Myth: Wukong sold 20 million units in the first month.
-On October 1, 2024, during the Unreal Fest Seattle, Epic Games' Unreal Engine VP & GM Bill Clifford announced that the game had surpassed 20 million units sold the previous week and showed a video message from Feng Ji, who conveyed that one of their best decisions may have been to develop the game on Unreal Engine and that they will continue to collaborate closely with Epic Games and create the next generation of immersive virtual experiences.
-The Guinness World Records listed the game as the "Fastest-selling videogame based on a classic novel" for having sold 20 million units in its first month.
+During the Tokyo Game Show in September 2024, former Sony Interactive Entertainment (SIE) CEO Ken Kutaragi stated that Black Myth: Wukong sold 20 million units in the first month.
+On October 1, 2024, during the Unreal Fest Seattle, Epic Games' Unreal Engine VP & GM Bill Clifford stated that the game had surpassed 20 million units sold the previous week and showed a video message from Feng Ji, who conveyed that one of their best decisions may have been to develop the game on Unreal Engine and that they will continue to collaborate closely with Epic Games to create the next generation of immersive virtual experiences.
+The Guinness World Records listed the game as the "Fastest-selling videogame based on a classic novel" for having sold 20 million units in the first month.
 At Sony's PlayStation Partner Awards in December 2024, the game received a Grand Award in recognition of its status as one of "the top three titles developed in the Japan and Asia regions with the highest worldwide sales between October 2023 and September 2024."
-As reported in May 2025, PM Studios CEO Mike Yum confirmed that the game performed very well in its physical sales and shared that "I got a lot of calls like during Christmas and after the New Year's thanking me and saying that it saved their business."
+During the Lvl Up Expo 2025, PM Studios CEO Michael Yum confirmed that the game performed very well in its physical sales and shared that "I got a lot of calls like during Christmas and after the New Year's thanking me and saying that it saved their business."
 The company managed the distribution of the PlayStation 5 physical edition across North America, South America, Europe, Australia, and New Zealand.
+During Bilibili World 2025, SIE Shanghai President Tatsuo Eguchi remarked that the PlayStation team was delighted by the game's great success and gained a lot of confidence as there was finally a Chinese AAA game selling very well globally, with the game's sales far exceeding 20 million units.

+In response to an inquiry from Eurogamer regarding an unconfirmed sales figure of 30 million units in a June 2026 Communist Youth League report, Game Science stated that "At this time, we don't have any new sales figures to share beyond our previously announced milestone of over 10m copies sold across all platforms within four days of launch.
+What we can say is that Black Myth: Wukong has achieved results beyond our expectations in both China and international markets, and we remain incredibly grateful for the enthusiasm and support from players around the world.
+It's been wonderful to see the game continue to resonate with audiences globally, and we're deeply appreciative of the community and media partners that [have] supported the title since launch."
+In a conversation with 3DJuegos at the Black Myth: Wukong Global Concert, people from the studio remarked that they were not working with this figure and that about half of the sales were generated outside China.